PNW and Coronavirus (COVID-19)

 The libraries and computer labs on both campuses will be closed for in-person use.
 Electronic resources and services are available 24/7 through our website.
 We also have “Chat with a Librarian” available to help with research questions during regular business hours.

-Friday March 27, 2020 will be the last day for the South Shore to Hammond campus shuttle bus service, until further notice.
+- At this time, the South Shore to Hammond campus shuttle bus service is not operating, until further notice.

 Until further guidance is received, a face covering should be used as described below.
 An account has been established for the purchase of COVID19 personal-protection equipment.
 Please contact your department business manager for details.